History of Brook Hill

 During the 1970’s a Weekday Nursery was begun by Wyndy Brake.
 This outreach ministry by the church has continued to flourish through the years, incorporating additional rooms and staff as growth necessitated into the 1980’s.
 A picnic pavilion was constructed on the church grounds in 1980 under the supervision of Ray Wahl, a member of the church.
 It was subsequently named the “Midge and Ray Wahl Pavilion” in memory of Midge, Ray’s wife, and in honor of Ray.

 In May 1981, the Rev. Dr. Carl B. Rife (having received his Doctor of Ministry degree in 1973) was appointed pastor of Grace United Methodist Church in Baltimore, Maryland.
-He was succeeded by the Rev. Thomas N. Connar, a well qualified and dedicated pastor.
+He was succeeded by the Rev. Thomas N. Connar, a well-qualified and dedicated pastor.

 In 1981, Brook Hill Church contained nearly 450 members.
 There was an active Sunday program for all ages including: four adult classes, Junior and Senior Youth Fellowship Groups, a Hand Bell Choir, two Children’s Choirs, and one Adult Choir which consisted of 40 members.
 In May 1982, a United Methodist Men’s group was chartered, and later the United Methodist Women’s group was re-organized.
 By 1983 the membership had surpassed 500 in membership.